ppy/osu-wiki/news/2021-06-30-featured-artist-track-updates-summer-2021.md

 [![](https://assets.ppy.sh/artists/68/header.jpg)](https://osu.ppy.sh/beatmaps/artists/68)

-And we can't forget the osu!catch world cup! [**Frums - of Ambrosia**](https://osu.ppy.sh/beatmapsets/1478486) was debuted as the tournament's grand finals tiebreaker.
+And we can't forget the [osu!catch World Cup](/wiki/Tournaments/CWC/2021)! [**Frums - of Ambrosia**](https://osu.ppy.sh/beatmapsets/1478486) was debuted as the tournament's grand finals tiebreaker.
 Like *Camellia - ΩΩPARTS* and *TWC Sound Team "Zeroth Powers" - One One*, this track was specifically created for the world cups — a trend you'll likely see going forward!

 ### Frums - of Ambrosia